marcoandre1/next-tailwind-app/README.md

 ```

 - Prompt `npm install` to ensure everything is updated.
-- Verify that tailwind is installed correctly by adding a `tailwind.js` page with an [example template](https://tailwindcss.com/components/cards#stacked)
+- Verify that **Tailwind CSS** is installed correctly by adding a `tailwind.js` page with an [example template](https://tailwindcss.com/components/cards#stacked)
 - Run `npm run dev` and navigate to `http://localhost:3000/tailwind`

-## Add custom CSS with Tailwind
+### Add custom CSS with Tailwind

-- Add a `button.cs` file inside the `styles` folder.
+Add a `button.cs` file inside the `styles` folder.
 Instead of adding CSS attributes, we use the tailwind `@apply` directive and follow that by the classes we want to combine into a new CSS class name.
 In our case this new CSS class name is `btn-blue`

 ```css
 .btn-blue {